hreyes91/hreyes91.github.io/_supervision/2025-koller.md

 **Master thesis, RWTH Aachen University, 2025**

-Transformers for classification and generative modeling in high-dimensional physics data.
+Transformers for High-Energy Physics: The Limits of Classification and Generation.